philipdongfei/Programming_Rust/chapt22/NOTE22.md

     }

 The **ptr** field points to the next element iteration should produce, and the **end** field serves as the limit: when **ptr == end**, the iteration is complete.
+Another nice consequence of array layout: if **element_ptr** is a \*const T or \*mut T raw pointer to the ith element of some array, then **element_ptr.offset(o)** is a raw pointer to the **\(i \+ o\)**th element.

 ### Moving into and out of Memory

+The true definition of an initialized value is one that is *treated as live*.
+Writing to a value's bytes is usually a necessary part of initialization, but only because doing so prepares the value to be treated as live.
+A move and a copy both have the same effect on memory; the difference between the two is that, after a move, the source is no longer treated as live, whereas after a copy, both the source and the destination are live.

 ### Example: GapBuffer

+The Emacs text editor uses a simple data structure called a *gap buffer* that can insert and delete characters in constant time.
+Whereas a **String** keeps all its spare capacity at the end of the text, which makes **push** and **pop** cheap, a gap buffer keeps its spare capacity in the midst of the text, at the point where editing is taking place.
+This spare capacity is called the *gap*.
+Inserting or deleting elements at the gap is cheap: you simply shrink or enlarge the gap as needed.

 ### Panic Safety in Unsafe Code